-On April 21, 2015, Google introduced a new algorithm giving search preference to mobile-friendly sites and effectively punishing those not compatible with smart devices.
+Google’s algorithm focuses on ensuring a good user experience.
+That’s why Google gives search preference to mobile-friendly sites and sites with all links intact.
 So if your site was not built on a responsive platform or is not mobile-friendly, this is a deal breaker.
-This is leaving toenail clippings on the coffee table bad.
-This is drinking straight from the milk jug bad.
-This is “not getting” Wes Anderson movies bad.
+This is “drinking straight from the milk jug” bad.
 Considering that mobile represents more than half of all web traffic, this relationship is clearly unsalvageable.
 Break up.
-Rudely.
-Via text.
-Ok, that may not be possible but most definitely get your web design firm (or find a new one) to build you a mobile-friendly site immediately.
+Well, that may not be possible but most definitely get your web design firm (or find a new one) to build you a mobile-friendly site immediately.

-You keep looking at your current site and telling yourself it’s perfect just the way it is.
-But let’s save that kind of unconditional love for pets and offspring.
 When you’re on the internet you see plenty of new sites that are catching your eye.
 But when you navigate back to your site, the disappointment is pronounced.
 Your site is not aging well.
-Whether your design firm used a look that didn’t hold up, the user interface is clunky or it’s slow to load, this relationship is probably doomed over the long haul.
+Whether your design firm used a look that didn’t hold up, the user interface is clunky or it’s slow to load, this relationship probably needs more than just a simple makeover.
 If it makes you feel any better, hop under the hood and check out your site’s Google Analytics.
-You may find that while the site doesn’t look as good as it’s peers on the surface, it could be performing admirably behind the scenes.
+You may find that while the site doesn’t look as good as its peers on the surface, it could be performing admirably behind the scenes.
 At least this way, you can have some data to go with (or against) your gut feeling.

 “Where is this going?”